-- 1. Apply biblical principles within the professional aviation environment. - 2.
-Have the aeronautical knowledge, flight proficiency, and experience necessary to meet the completion standards for the following FAA Certifications: - a.
-Private Pilot (PASEL) - b.
-Commercial Pilot (CASEL/CAMEL) - c.
-Instrument Rating (IR) - d.
-Flight Instructor (CFII/CFII/MEI) - Option for those who want to become a flight instructor but not a required element. - 3.
-Effectively communicate throughout the scope of the aviation career field. - 4.
-Students will explore the range of career options in aviation and identify their personal goal(s) as Christian professionals in the following fields: - 5.
-Demonstrate skills in organizational management, interpersonal relationships, and leadership.
+- 1. Apply biblical principles within the professional aviation environment.

+- 2. Have the aeronautical knowledge, flight proficiency, and experience necessary to meet the completion standards for the following FAA Certifications:

+- a.
+Private Pilot (PASEL)

+- b.
+Commercial Pilot (CASEL/CAMEL)

+- c.
+Instrument Rating (IR)

+- 3. Effectively communicate throughout the scope of the aviation career field.

+- 4. Students will explore the range of career options in aviation and identify their personal goal(s) as professionals in the following fields:

+- a.
+Commercial Pilot

+- b.
+Military Pilot

+- c.
+Missionary Pilot

+- d.
+UAS Pilot

+- 5. Demonstrate skills in organizational management, interpersonal relationships, and leadership.